They are visionaries … pioneers … renegades.

 As a result, the glass industry gained a stronger understanding of the material and how to best form and manufacture it.

-If you have a smartphone, television, or tablet, you might have to thank Clint Shay.
-Shay, and his colleague Stuart Dockerty, invented a method to produce glass that is astonishingly thin, smooth, and flat.
-In this method, called the fusion process, molten glass flows downward to form a single sheet of pristine glass.
+If you have a smartphone, television, or tablet, you might have Dr. Stuart Dockerty and Clint Shay to thank.
+They co-invented a method to produce glass that is remarkably thin, smooth, and flat.
+In this method, called the fusion process, two streams of molten glass flow downward to form a single sheet of pristine glass.
 When the process was first invented in 1964, it was used to produce glass for automotive windshields.
-With the raise of liquid crystal displays (LCDs) in the mid-1980s, the fusion process provided the stable and precise glass required by display manufacturers.
-Today, this process, originally discovered by Shay and his colleague, is still used to create LCDs and ultra-high definition televisions, smartphones, tablets, and other devices.
+It was later used for consumer sunglasses but found its true calling with the rise of liquid crystal displays (LCDs) in the mid-1980s.
+The fusion process produced the stable and precise glass required by display manufacturers, and today, is still used to create LCDs and ultra-high-definition televisions, smartphones, tablets, and more.

 Dr. J. Franklin Hyde